ssh0/dot/README.md

 ### dot add

-Move the new file to the dotfile dir, make the link, and edit 'dotlink'.
+Move the new file to the dotfile dir, make the link, and add the link information to 'dotlink' automatically.

 ```
 dot add some_file [~/.dotfiles/path/to/the/file]